manwar/perlweeklychallenge-club/challenge-104/abigail/README.md

 In each of the three moves, we ask the player how many tokens she wants take, showing the current number of tokens.
 We keep asking the question until the player gives a valid answer (1, 2, or 3).
-The computer takes 3, 2, or 1 takes, and we subtract 4 from the number of tokens.
+The computer takes 3, 2, or 1 tokens, and we subtract 4 from the number of tokens.

 After the third move, we print that the computer has won.